fmbot-discord/docs/docs/faq.md

 ### Why does this bot exist?

-This bot was made by BitL back in September 2017 and was inspired by [UB3R Bot](https://ub3r-b0t.com/).
+This bot was made by [BitL](https://twitter.com/BitlDev) back in September 2017 and was inspired by [UB3R Bot](https://ub3r-b0t.com/).
 Back then the bot just had `.fm`, the charts, featuring and `.fmyoutube`.

 Frikandel joined in when he had the idea of `.friends`, but was too lazy to make his own bot.
-Together they moved the bot from text files to an actual database, and the quality of the code has greatly improved since the start.
+Together they moved the bot from text files to an actual database and made various other improvements.

+Since 2019 Frikandel has been the main maintainer and hoster of .fmbot, adding commands like `.whoknows` and other much-requested features.
+In March 2021 Frikandel took over all parts of the bot.